 Families love Edmonton for its superior public schools and housing affordability.
 The West Edmonton Mall, North America’s Second Largest Shopping Mall, has an amusement park, a water park, mini-golf, a bowling alley, Go-Karts, and more.
 This mall is fun for all ages and is a popular tourist attraction.

 All Maritime provinces are home to the natural, unspoiled beauty of the Atlantic Ocean.
 Halifax is no exception.
 With affordable housing, many Expats chose Halifax as their home.
 They get an authentic Canadian experience living here: lively parties, great beer, and friendly locals.

 We found more pros than cons for Canada as a top choice amongst Expats.

 Extreme weather and high costs of living are a dealbreaker for some.
 However, the culture, tax benefits, healthcare, education system, and natural beauty offer many positive aspects to life in Canada.

-For your next steps — check out how to Move to Canada Guide.
+For your next steps — check out the how to Move to Canada Guide.
 You’ll get more detail on visa requirements, banking, rental costs, and healthcare.
 Everything thing you need if you plan on living in Canada.